Last Modified February 15, 2016

 If you want to drive a private hire or hackney carriage vehicle you need a licence.
 Before being granted a licence, you need the following:

-You must provide a current passport, driving licence (if photo card type the counterpart must be produced) and at least two other documents for proof of identity.
+You must provide a current passport (with a legal right to work in the UK), driving licence held for more than a year (photo card type), National Insurance, and at least two other documents for proof of identity.

 The formal application process does not start until/unless a favourable reply has been received from the DBS.